Ukraine war blamed for fuel hikes in South Africa, continent

 Zimbabwe’s government said this week that it will also embark on a $20 million upgrade of an oil pipeline from Mozambique’s port city of Beira to increase its capacity and reduce the inland country’s reliance on trucks to deliver fuel.

-Zimbabwe’s annual inflation rate has risen to 66% as prices of basics spike in response to increases in gas prices.
+Zimbabwe is grappling with sky-high inflation, with its annual rate rising from 66% before the Ukraine war to just over 130% in May.
+Prices of basic goods are spiking with a major factor being the increases in fuel prices.
 The state-owned bus transport company more than doubled its fares last week.

 Uganda has also been battling rising fuel costs since 2021 after the government increased excise duty on petroleum products.
 However, the prices have surged even higher in recent months, driven by a brief period of shortages in neighboring Kenya as well as what the government sees as inflationary pressure stemming from the war in Ukraine.